 Are Statins Safe?
-It depends on your genetics!Tom Leung
+It depends on your genetics!Ruslan Dorfman, PhD, MBA

-When it comes to cholesterol control, the first line of defense is always a healthy lifestyle and diet.
+When it comes to cholesterol control, the first line of defence is always a healthy lifestyle and diet.
 But when that’s not enough, cholesterol medication can help to:

 - Lower the heart-disease-causing bad cholesterol (low-density lipoprotein, LDL),

 - Lower triglycerides, a type of fat in the blood that also increases the risk of cardiovascular problems, and

 - Increase the level of good cholesterol (high-density lipoprotein, HDL), which, conversely, helps fight cardiovascular disease.

 While statins are generally safe and effective for many people, there are known genetic factors that influence your risk of developing side effects or the medication being less effective.
 Understanding your genetic profile can help to reduce these risks.

 What are statins?

 Statins are medications commonly used to fight high cholesterol.
 Statins lower cholesterol by directly inhibiting the production of cholesterol in the liver, which accounts for 70% of all cholesterol in your body.
 The effectiveness and safety of statins and many other medications depend on the genetic makeup of the individual.
 There are three main genes that code for the enzymes needed to metabolize statins in the liver.
 These genes are SLCO1B1, ABCG2 and CYP2C9.

 Each year in Canada alone, ~200,000 adverse drug reactions occur due to incompatible drug dosages.
 The most common adverse drug reaction associated with statins is muscle pain and myopathy, which refers to any skeletal muscle weakness.
 The pain can range from mild discomfort to fatigue or severe pain that impacts daily activities.
 For example, if you have difficulty getting up from a chair or raising your arms above your head.